Rumors (play): Plot summary

-The play starts with Ken Gorman and his wife, Chris Gorman, at the 10th anniversary party of Charlie Brock, the Deputy Mayor of New York, and his wife, Myra.
-Unfortunately, things are not going quite to plan.
-All the kitchen staff are gone, Myra is missing, and Charlie has shot himself in the head.
-Chris calls Charlie's doctor, but before Chris can tell him what has happened, Ken dictates that she not inform the doctor of anything that has happened, for the bullet only went through Charlie's ear lobe.
+The play starts with Ken Gorman and his wife, Chris Gorman, at the 10th anniversary party of Charley Brock, the Deputy Mayor of New York, and his wife, Myra.
+Unfortunately, things are not going quite well.
+All the kitchen staff are gone, Myra is missing, and Charley has shot himself in the head.
+Chris calls Charley's doctor, but before Chris can tell him what has happened, Ken dictates that she not inform the doctor of anything that has happened, for the bullet only went through Charley's ear lobe.
 It appeared that he had taken some Valium, and was falling asleep as he fired the gun, managing to miss his head.

 Chris gets off the phone with Dr. Dudley just as the doorbell rings.
 Chris opens the door and lets in Lenny and Claire Ganz, also friends of the Brocks.
 Lenny and Claire have just been in a car accident, and Lenny calls his doctor, who also happens to be Dr. Dudley, to ask him about his neck.
-Claire and Lenny exchange rumors that they have heard about Charlie and Myra, both convinced that one is having an affair.
-Finally they confront Ken, who lets them in on the situation.
+Claire and Lenny exchange rumors that they have heard about Charley and Myra, both convinced that one is having an affair.
+Finally, they confront Ken, who lets them in on the situation.
 Lenny declares they should call the police, but Ken disagrees.
 Before they can agree on anything, another car shows up.
-Ken goes back upstairs to Charlie's bedroom, and Claire opens the door to let in Ernie Cusack, a psychologist, and his eccentric wife Cookie.
-Claire, Chris, and Lenny engage the Cusacks in conversation, not telling them about the situation with Charlie.
+Ken goes back upstairs to Charley's bedroom, and Claire opens the door to let in Ernie Cusack, a psychologist, and his eccentric wife Cookie.
+Claire, Chris, and Lenny engage the Cusacks in conversation, not telling them about the situation with Charley.

 Suddenly, a gunshot is heard.
 Ken comes out of the upstairs bedroom and requests Chris' presence, while Lenny distracts the Cusacks, then goes upstairs to check on the problem.
-It turns out Ken was taking the gun away, tripped on Charlie's slippers and accidentally fired the gun, which has made him almost deaf.
-As the Cusacks prepare dinner, the final guests arrive, Glenn, a politician running for State Senate, and Cassie Cooper, who have a very strained relationship and argue constantly.
+It turns out Ken was taking the gun away, tripped on Charley's slippers and accidentally fired the gun, which made him almost deaf.
+As the Cusacks prepare dinner, the final guests arrive, Glenn, a politician running for State Senate, and Cassie Cooper, who has a very strained relationship and constantly argue.
 Act I closes as the Cusacks come out with a steaming dinner, Cassie furiously berates Glenn for making her drop a crystal in the toilet, Chris trips on a telephone wire, Lenny's neck goes out, Cookie has a back spasm, and a very deaf Ken sits in absolute confusion.